icepolarizer/Q-Branch/about.md

 ## Profile
 * Richard Kim: Timelord.
 Highly interested in theoretical physics.
 Loves crazy stuffs.
 Student of Green River Community colledge.
 * Samuel Choi: "If I don't have to do it, I won't.
 If I have to do it, I'll make it quick." - Keeping this 'Energy Conservative' motto for about 3 years.
 Calling himself a student developer but nobody knows the truth.
-Currently in love with Linux-installed TARDIS.
-Blog link: [](http://kenixer.github.io)
+Currently in love with Linux-installed TARDIS. [[Blog Link](http://kenixer.github.io)]